 He played 838 minutes in 15 matches, starting 11, and scored one try for the Legion in 2021.
 He started the first three matches at No.8, playing 228 minutes, for the San Diego Legion during the truncated season in 2020.

 He played in the inaugural MLR season with the Utah Warriors in 2018, playing 522 minutes in 9 matches, starting 7, and scoring 2 tries.
 Following the conclusion of the 2018 season, he signed a two-year contract with the Glasgow Warriors, and also played for Currie in the Scottish Premiership during the 2018-2019 season.

-Prior to the 2019 MLR playoffs, it was announced by San Diego that he had been loaned to the Legion, but this was not upheld by the League.
-Following his release by Glasgow Warriors, Tevita joined the San Diego Legion for 2020.
+Before the 2019 MLR playoffs, it was announced by San Diego that he had been loaned to the Legion, but this was not upheld by the League.
+Following his release from Glasgow Warriors, Tevita joined the San Diego Legion in 2020.